-Operating activities consist primarily of net income adjusted for non-cash items including depreciation and amortization, impairments, stock-based compensation, cash paid attributable to accretion of debt discount upon settlement of debt and the effect of changes in working capital and other activities.
+Operating activities consist primarily of net income adjusted for non-cash items, including depreciation and amortization, impairments, stock-based compensation, loss on extinguishment of debt, cash paid attributable to accretion of debt discount upon settlement of debt (prior to the adoption of ASU 2020-06 in fiscal 2022) and the effect of changes in working capital and other activities.

-For fiscal 2021, net cash provided by operating activities was \$662 million and consisted of net income of \$689 million and an increase in non-cash items of \$252 million, partially offset by a change in working capital and other activities of \$279 million.
-The source of cash from working capital was primarily driven by an increase in deferred revenue and customer deposits of \$107 million primarily due to strong consumer demand for our products.
-This source of cash from working capital was offset by uses of cash driven by an increase in merchandise inventory of \$190 million, a decrease in operating lease liabilities of \$77 million due to payments made under the related lease agreements, an increase in landlord assets under construction of \$68 million and an increase in prepaid expenses and other assets of \$50 million.
+For fiscal 2022, net cash provided by operating activities was \$404 million and consisted of net income of \$529 million and an increase in non-cash items of \$373 million, partially offset by a change in working capital and other activities of \$498 million.
+The use of cash from working capital was primarily driven by an increase in prepaid expenses and other assets of \$103 million mainly due to federal and state tax receivables and the issuance of additional promissory notes receivable, an increase in merchandise inventory of \$77 million, a decrease in operating lease liabilities of \$77 million primarily due to payments made under the related lease agreements, a decrease in deferred revenue and customer deposits of \$62 million, a decrease in accounts payable and accrued expenses of \$56 million, an increase in landlord asset under construction, net of tenant allowances, of \$51 million and a decrease in other current liabilities of \$38 million.